-Good brisked takes time and smoked slow bbq beef brisket takes even more time if you want it to achieve the peak of flavor.
+Good brisked takes time and smoked low and slow bbq beef brisket takes even more time if you want it to achieve the peak of flavor.
 So prepare your favorite brisket keeping in mind that marinating for at least 8 hours is a general requirement.
 Marinating for this period will allow the flavor to deepen while breaking down the muscle fibers of the meat.

 The Keys to preparing your favorite BBQ Beef Brisket

 In addition to a marinating a good rub goes miles farther than just using basic salt and pepper.
 Jake's Famous produces three really great dry rubs that can be used on brisket.
 Jake's Famous Southwestern Hickory Smoked Rub, Jake's Tri Tip, Steak and Rib Rub and Jake's Famous Pure Santa Maria Dry Rub.
 Each rub creates and rich deep flavor in the meat and is designed for long term marinating.